Essential graded algebra over polynomial rings with real exponents

 Proposition~\ref{p:socc-tame} covers the case of closed socles over an arbitrary poset, with the next lemma needed for the semialgebraic and PL cases.

-\begin{lemma} If $D$ is a semialgebraic or PL downset in a real polyhedral group then $\max D$ is similarly semialgebraic or PL, as well. \end{lemma} \begin{proof} The semialgebraic proof relies on standard operations on subsets that preserve the semialgebraic property; see \cite[Chapter~II]{shiota97}, for instance.
+\begin{lemma} If $D$ is a semialgebraic or PL downset in a real polyhedral group then its set $\max D$ of maximal elements is similarly semialgebraic or PL, as well. \end{lemma} \begin{proof} The semialgebraic proof relies on standard operations on subsets that preserve the semialgebraic property; see \cite[Chapter~II]{shiota97}, for instance.
 As it happens, the proof works verbatim for the PL case because the relevant (in)equalities are linear.

 Inside of $\RR^n \times \RR^n$, consider the subset~$X$ whose fiber over each point $\aa \in D$ is $\aa + \mm$, where $\mm = \cQ \minus \{\0\}$ is the maximal monoid ideal of~$\cQ_+$.
 Note that $\mm$ is semialgebraic because it is defined by linear inequalities and a single linear inequation.
 The subset~$X \subseteq \RR^n \times \RR^n$ is semialgebraic because it is the image of the algebraic morphism $D \times \mm \to D \times \RR^n$ sending $(\aa,q) \mapsto (\aa,\aa+q)$.
 The intersection of~$X$ with the semialgebraic subset $D \times D$ remains semialgebraic, as does the projection of this intersection to~$D$.
 The image of the projection is $D \minus \max D$ because $(\aa + \mm) \cap D = \nothing$ precisely when $\aa \in \max D$.
 Therefore $\max D = D \minus (D \minus \max D)$ is semialgebraic. \end{proof}